 The basic macro-level structure of "Sneeuwstorm" is quite easy: start off really quiet, Gradually build into a howling blizzard of cacophony, then a drop to near-silence Suddenly again; repeat.
 This process unfolds several times THROUGHOUT the piece, and yet each time it happens, the timbral and textural details are Substantially different.
 Sometimes the unprocessed voices of the saxophones are Clearly distinguished from Zuydervelt's subtle electronics and electric guitar, but at other points there is ambiguity as to the source of the sounds Heard: required, intricate details are revealed, only to be swept up in a disorienting flurry of tones.
 "Sneeuwstorm" thus plays with what Might be called visibility, with the wide territory lying Between the poles clear / unclear and distinct / indistinct.
 It is in esta sense That the piece Closely Resembles ITS MOST eponymous weather event.

 Sometimes I get the sense That the music strays a little too close to expressive dramatics for my taste, tipping more Towards a sort of theatrical representation (what do I feel When I encounter a snowstorm?)
 Than a becoming-snowstorm (What Becomes-snowstorm beyond all human responses?).
 Whenever I do, however we, the little details bring me back: the totally unexpected use of owners snatch of field recording, for example, or the wonderful static swishes near the end.
-This is a fine and ambitious work from Mr. Zuydervelt, lowest DESPITE His immense and much-lauded discography Seems intent on pushing himself forward Towards ever-Greater Challenges; Also it's a nice introduction to the work of Kokke and Webster." (*NOTE = this great review was extracted from FLUID RADIO ).
+This is a fine and ambitious work from Mr. Zuydervelt, lowest DESPITE His immense and much-lauded discography Seems intent on pushing himself forward Towards ever-Greater Challenges; Also it's a nice introduction to the work of Kokke and Webster." (*review from FLUID RADIO ).

 Label: Cold Spring

 Time: 78 min.